 - Describe techniques for illustrating a point

 Illustration is a rhetorical style that uses examples to support the thesis or main idea of a paragraph or essay.
-Don’t confuse illustration with the use of pictures, although we will be discussing later how visual images can be used effectively in multimedia writing.
-Illustration is most often used at the paragraph level to help illustrate or support a point, but you may also encounter illustration essays of various types in your college courses.
+Don’t be confused by the word “illustration” as the use of pictures or media.
+Illustration is most often used at the paragraph level to help support a point, but you may also encounter illustration essays of various types in your college courses.

 In an illustration essay or a paragraph that employs illustration, your focus is on using examples that are relevant and strong to your argument and appropriate for your audience.